electron/electron/docs/api/session.md

 * `options` Object
   * `cache` Boolean - Whether to enable cache.

-Returns a `Session` instance from `partition` string.
+Returns `Session` - A session instance from `partition` string.
 When there is an existing `Session` with the same `partition`, it will be returned; othewise a new `Session` instance will be created with `options`.